Christina's Husband and Kid Opening Presents

 Even when you're trying to be present with the people you love.

-• Business design is the "what" — what you're actually building, what products you offer, what client journey you've created, what systems hold it all together.
+Design is the "what" — what you're actually building, what products you offer, what client journey you've created, what systems hold it all together.

-Why "Work-Life Balance" is BS for Entrepreneurs
+Why "Work-Life Balance" Doesn't Work for Entrepreneurs

 Can we be honest about something?